Tiger bone wine: Medical purposes

+The ancient records have molded into a belief that it increases virility in men and boosts intelligence in whoever consumes it.

 Controversy and conservation issues

+The trade in endangered species has been subject to international ban since 1987, and has been prohibited by the Chinese government since 1993, when China joined the Convention on Biological Diversity, previously opened for signature for the Earth Summit in 1992.

 Examinations conducted by different NGOs, such as the Environmental Investigation Agency, have reported that several 'farms' are closely linked to the production and distribution of the liquor on the black markets.

 Around 1,800 tigers are kept in the tiger farms of Xiongsen Bear and Tiger Mountain Village, in Guilin, in southwest China, in order to be used to produce as many as 200,000 bottles every year.

 In 2008, the U.K.-based Sunday Telegraph reported that undercover investigators had been offered the chance to buy wine made from the crushed bones of tigers at the Qinhuangdao Wildlife Park rescue centre in north China's Hebei Province, as well as at the Badaling safari park in Beijing.

-Starting from January 2017, as suggested by the former Minister of Water and Environmental Affairs of South Africa Edna Molewa, a dispatch of approximately 800 skeleton of lions coming from captive breeding will be sent in Asia in order to be used as a substitute of the traditional local tiger ingredients used.
+Starting from January 2017, as suggested by the former Minister of Water and Environmental Affairs of South Africa Edna Molewa, a dispatch of approximately 800 skeletons of lions coming from captive breeding will be sent in Asia in order to be used as a substitute of the traditional local tiger ingredients used.

-The trade in endangered species has been subject to international ban since 1987, and has been prohibited by the government since 1993, when China joined the Convention on Biological Diversity, previously opened for signature for the Earth Summit in 1992.
-From 29 October 2018, the commerce of both rhino horns and tiger bones has been legalised for scientific research and traditional medicine.
-According to the announcement, tiger parts have to be taken from farmed species, and can be used only in 'recognised structures by qualified doctors recognised by the State Administration of Traditional Chinese Medicine'.
-This unpredictable decision has yet to be explained to the public, but experts believe that it can be considered as an economic move, due to the high value that the commerce of traditional Chinese medicine has on Asian markets.
+From 29 October 2018, the commerce of both rhino horns and tiger bones has been legalised in China for medical research and "clinical treatment of critical, severe and difficult diseases".
+According to the announcement, tiger parts have to be taken from farmed tigers dead from natural causes, and can be used only in "qualified hospitals by qualified doctors recognised by the State Administration of Traditional Chinese Medicine".
+This unpredicted decision has yet to be explained to the public, but experts believe that it can be considered as an economic move, due to the high value that the commerce of traditional Chinese medicine has on Asian markets.

+Replacements

+Modern-day traditional Chinese medicine (TCM) practitioners in China believe in the effects of tiger bone but have also sought less legally-encumbered replacement materials.
+One is the bones of Eospalax baileyi (or Eospalax fontanierii).
+The other is a propriety mix of bone powders from three species.
+Both claim to be very similar to real tiger bone in terms of elemental and peptide composition, animal testing results, and even in clinical trial results.